vam-sin/vam-sin.github.io/content/authors/admin/_index.md

 Apart from my academic work, I like to read books, design, and write.

-I am actively looking for PhD opportunities starting in the Fall of 2022.
+I am actively looking for Ph.D. opportunities starting in the Fall of 2022.
 Please feel free to get in touch with me if you want to have a chat!